akka/akka/akka-contrib/docs/throttle.rst

 How to use it
 -------------

-You can use a :class:`TimerBasedThrottler` as follows:
+You can use a :class:`TimerBasedThrottler` as follows.
+From Java it looks like this:

+.. includecode:: @contribSrc@/src/test/java/akka/contrib/throttle/TimerBasedThrottlerTest.java#demo-code

+And from Scala like this:

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/throttle/TimerBasedThrottlerSpec.scala#demo-code

-Please refer to the ScalaDoc documentation for the details.
+Please refer to the JavaDoc/ScalaDoc documentation for the details.

 The guarantees